Yoon Seok-youl Elected PPP's Presidential Candidate

-Former Prosecutor General Yoon Seok-youl has won the presidential nomination of the main opposition People Power Party(PPP).
+Former Prosecutor General Yoon Seok-youl won the presidential nomination for the main opposition People Power Party(PPP).

 At a party convention Friday, the PPP unveiled the outcome of its presidential primary, declaring Yoon the winner.